How to write a cover letter

 You'll need their name and preferred title.
 For example, ‘Dr’, ‘Mr’, ‘Mrs’, ‘Ms’, and their job title.
 You should also make sure you have the right company name and address, including postcode.

-If you don’t know their name
+If you do not know their name

 If the job advert does not include a name you can check the company website.
 Try to find details of the head of the department, head of human resources or a recruitment manager.